Kimitsu: Economy

 Despite its short coastline on Tokyo Bay, the economy of Kimitsu is centered around its coastal belt of heavy industries, primarily by the large-scale steelworks of Nippon Steel's Kimitsu Works.
 Kimitsu Works was established in 1965, covers 11720000 m2, and employed 3,280 people as of 2007.
 The Koito Fishing Port, technically located in both Kimitsu and Futtsu, is located just north of Cape Futtsu at the mouth of the Koito River.
 Entry in and out of the fishing port suffers from sediment deposited by the Koito.
 Kazusa Akademia Park, which spans both Kimitsu and Kisarazu, was established to carry out research in biotechnology and information technology.

 Education

 Kimitsu has 17 public elementary schools and seven public middle schools operated by the city government, and three public high schools operated by the Chiba Prefectural Board of Education.
 There is also one private middle school and one private high school.
-The prefecture also operates one special education school for the handicapped.
+The prefecture also operates a special education school for students with disabilities.